VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart3Chapter02.md

 We can also call `GetSystemFont` function to return a system logical font, the argument `font_id` in that can be one of the following values:
-- `SYSLOGFONT_DEFAULT:` System default font, it has to be a single-byte charset logical font and must be formed by `RBF` device font.
+- `SYSLOGFONT_DEFAULT`: System default font, it has to be a single-byte charset logical font and must be formed by `RBF` device font.
-- `SYSLOGFONT_WCHAR_DEF:` System default multi-byte charset font.
+- `SYSLOGFONT_WCHAR_DEF`: System default multi-byte charset font.
 It is usually formed by `RBF` device font.
 Its width is twice of the `SYSLOGFONT_DEFAULT` logical font.
-- `SYSLOGFONT_FIXED:` System font with fixed width.
+- `SYSLOGFONT_FIXED`: System font with fixed width.
-- `SYSLOGFONT_CAPTION:` The logical font used to display text on caption bar.
+- `SYSLOGFONT_CAPTION`: The logical font used to display text on caption bar.
-- `SYSLOGFONT_MENU:` The logical font used to display menu text.
+- `SYSLOGFONT_MENU`: The logical font used to display menu text.
-- `SYSLOGFONT_CONTROL:` The default logical font used by controls.
+- `SYSLOGFONT_CONTROL`: The default logical font used by controls.

 The system logical fonts above are created corresponding to definition of `MiniGUI.cfg` when MiniGUI is initialized.